frozenproof/nckh2_real_2.0/README.md

 ##Current progress:

 - Completed minting (static demo): Static minting by creating NFT from IPFS uploaded with Pinata service.
-- Completed files transfering demo using post method with Rest API
-- Currently making dynamic minting
-- Completed testing for multiple files transferring on Rest APi (Originally used formiddable , now switching to multer )
+- Completed multiple files transferring on Rest APi (Originally used formiddable , now switching to multer )

 ##Side by side projects##